TRON-Bioinformatics/EasyFuse/README.md

 * The reference data folder, in this example `/path/to/easyfuse_ref`
 * The output folder, in this example `/path/to/output`

-Now EasyFuse can be started by mapping the input data, references and output folders.
+EasyFuse can be started by mapping the input data, references and output folders.

-Using Docker:

 ```
 docker run \
   --name easyfuse_container \
-  -v </path/to/easyfuse_ref>:/ref \
+  -v /path/to/easyfuse_ref:/ref \
-  -v </path/to/data>:/data \
+  -v /path/to/data:/data \
-  -v </path/to/output>:/output \
+  -v /path/to/output:/output \
   --rm \
   -it easyfuse:latest \
   python /code/easyfuse/processing.py -i /data -o /output